Lumen Field: Surface

 There have been various opinions regarding both the artificial surface and temporary grass surfaces used for soccer matches.
 After the Brazilian national team defeated Canada's side 3–2 in 2008, Brazil's coach commented that one reason for his team's unexpectedly poor performance was the loosely installed grass field.
 The Grenada national team struggled to cope with the artificial surface during their loss at the 2009 CONCACAF Gold Cup.
 In July 2009, the U.S. Soccer Federation chose D.C.
 United's RFK Stadium over Qwest Field for the U.S. Open Cup.
 The general manager of D.C.
 United speculated that RFK's grass field was one of the reasons his team had a stronger bid.
 The general manager of the Sounders, Adrian Hanauer, told The Seattle Times in 2010 that replacement of the surface was a continuing conversation between the Sounders and Allen's Vulcan Inc. When the Los Angeles Galaxy traveled to Seattle in May 2012, the FieldTurf was noted as one of the reasons David Beckham and Robbie Keane were left out of the line-up.
-In 2014, the field was criticized during an ESPN broadcast after an Amazon corporate event involving a game of Quidditch damaged the pitch before a Sounders match.
-Zach Scott expressed concerns over the same installation of the field and its effects on his body.
-The 10-year lease extension between Sounders FC and First & Goal announced in 2015 mandates new turf every four years or sooner; the first such new installation was in 2016.
+The field was the subject of further commentary in August 2014 after a corporate event left groundskeepers with little time to prepare the pitch before a Sounders match.
+In 2015, Sounders player Zach Scott expressed concerns over the same installation of the field and its effects on his body; the overall discourse influenced a 10-year lease extension between Sounders FC and First & Goal announced the same year with the inclusion of a mandate for installation of new turf every four years or sooner.
+Following the removal of Lumen Field's temporary grass surface, used during the 2026 FIFA World Cup, several Seahawks players also voiced their support for a grass field.

-Between August and November, both the Seahawks and Sounders FC host games at Lumen Field.
+Between August and November, both the Seahawks, Sounders, and Reign host games at Lumen Field.
 Each team has emphasized the importance of playing their games without the other team's painted lines on the field.
 Around 2003, at the Seahawks' request, local company EcoChemical developed for the field a new kind of paint that is "designed to fail".
 The new paint is relatively easy to remove with a power washer and a special chemical solution, a process that the company describes as environmentally friendly.
 With the new paint, converting the field between American football and soccer takes 14 hours in dry weather, though painting logos and other colors takes additional time.
 Despite various preparations, some Sounders matches—particularly in the playoffs—have had Seahawks logos and American football lines painted on the turf.